cagkanergiden07/CyberPandaStudios/README.md

 <b>  PRIVACY POLICY </b>

-This privacy policy governs your use of the software application for mobile devices that was created by  Çağkan Ergiden  The Application is  a  game.
+This privacy policy governs your use of the software application for mobile devices that was created by  Çağkan Ergiden.

 What information does the Application obtain and how is it used?